ShiPC-AI/TCF/README.md

 <h1 align="center">TCF (Two-stage Consensus Filtering)</h1>

 <p style="text-align: justify;">
 <strong>TCF</strong> is a 3D correspondence-based point cloud registration method.
-It has been submitted to <strong>IEEE RAL</strong>.
 It elevates RANSAC to SOTA speed and accuracy.
 Firstly, one-point RANSAC obtains a consensus set based on length consistency.
 Subsequently, two-point RANSAC refines the set via angle consistency.
 Then, three-point RANSAC computes a coarse pose and removes outliers based on transformed correspondence’s distances.
 Drawing on optimizations from one-point and two-point RANSAC, three-point RANSAC requires only a few iterations.
 Eventually, an iterative reweighted least squares (IRLS) is applied to yield the optimal pose.
 </p>

 <p align="center">